The Guide to Eggs in New Zealand

 This list is what I've found so far.
 There are producers operating in New Zealand who aren't on it yet — small operations selling at one farmers market, or farm-gate-only setups that don't appear in any directory.
 If you know one worth adding, or you run one, get in touch.

-The point of this hub isn't to be definitive.
-It's to make the infrastructure visible — to put a name and a place to the better eggs that already exist here, so that finding them isn't a matter of luck.
+The point of this guide isn't to be definitive.
+It's to make the infrastructure visible — to put a name and a place to the producers worth knowing about, so that finding good eggs isn't a matter of luck.